RamSailopal/Yotta-Sparkline/README.md

 # Yotta-Sparkline

-A demo of react-sparkline extracting data from YottaDB
+A demo of react-sparkline extracting data from YottaDB with a vital signs dashboard as the use case

 ![Alt text](vitals.JPG?raw=true "view")